fidelity/textwiser/docsrc/installation.rst

 Test Your Setup
 ---------------
 To confirm that installing the package was successful, run the first example in the :ref:`Quick Start<quick>`.
 To confirm that the whole installation was successful, run the tests and all should pass.
 When running the tests, it will download a 50MB pretrained model.
+Note that the ``PYTHONHASHSEED=0`` variable is necessary to ensure Doc2Vec training is reproducible - you do not need this if reproducibility is not important, or if you're not using Doc2Vec.

 .. code-block:: bash

-    python -m unittest discover -v tests
+    PYTHONHASHSEED=0 python -m unittest discover -v tests

 You can also set the ``TEST_WORD_EMBEDDINGS`` environmental variable to comma-separated word embeddings (ex: ``bert,flair``) to test them, or to ``all`` to test all possible word embeddings.
 Note that this will download all word embeddings, which is very time-consuming, and it assumes all optional requirements are satisfied.